|

 bar_border [x]

-- Border color of the status bar(s) in screen x.
+- Border color of status bar(s) on screen number x.

 bar_border_unfocus [x]

-- Border color of the status bar(s) on unfocused region(s) in screen
+- Border color of status bar(s) for unfocused region(s) on screen number

 bar_border_width